Today's blog is based on something a bit sad but important.

 In 2 Samuel 21, judgement came to the house of Saul and indirectly Israel because they hadn't judged the house of Saul.

 The lowdown is that King Saul had disobeyed the promise of his forefathers and tried to annihilate the Gibeonites who were supposed to be allowed to live peaceable with Israel.
-God sent judgement on Israel for it even though King Saul was already dead.
+God sent judgement on Israel for this even though King Saul was already dead.
 Kind David asked God why they were suffering and was told the reason.
 He asked the Gibeonites what they wanted for restitution; they wanted King Saul's family to be wiped off the face of the earth like he had tried to do to them.
 King David spared Jonathan's son because of the vow he'd made to him before God, but seven men of King Saul's descendants were delivered to be killed.

 The mother of two of the boys took a blanket and stayed there by her sons' bodies to shoo away the birds and beasts (and my mother's heart breaks for her).
 When King David found out, he went out and gathered the bodies of the slain along with digging up the bones of King Saul and Jonathan to bury them properly.
 Only then does the Bible say, 'And after that, God was intreated for the land.'